sivahuang77/citrux-cli/docs/tools/mcp-server.md

 ### OAuth support for remote MCP servers

-The Gemini CLI supports OAuth 2.0 authentication for remote MCP servers using SSE or HTTP transports.
+The Citrux CLI supports OAuth 2.0 authentication for remote MCP servers using SSE or HTTP transports.
 This enables secure access to MCP servers that require authentication.